According to a recent survey, over one-third of millennials in the U.S. have a side gig to help them bring in extra money.

 6. Start an Etsy Shop

-So if you’d create things like printables, illustrations or things that don’t require shipping, you essentially just have to upload the item to Etsy and the rest of the process is automated for the customer at checkout.
+So if you create things like printables, illustrations or things that don’t require shipping, you essentially just have to upload the item to Etsy and the rest of the process is automated for the customer at checkout.

-Really great option for creatives looking to bring in more income.
+Really great option for creatives looking to bring in more income!

-7. Dropship on Ebay
+7. Dropship on eBay

-The sky’s really the limit for a dropshipper.
+There are so many ways you can dropship online.
 One approach is to list products on eBay from a specific supplier, and when someone buys that item, you go to the supplier’s website and order it for the buyer with their personal details.

-It can take some time to set up at first, but after awhile you get faster and faster.
+It can take some time to set up at first, but after a while you get faster and faster.
 I remember when I first started I took around 15 minutes for one listing.
 By a weeks time, I was able to bring it down to 5 minutes.